ankschoubey/old-blog/_posts/2020-12-08-eventually-perfect.md

 toc: false
 layout: post
 comments: true
 description:
-categories: [Information Systems, draft]
+categories: [Information Systems]
-title: Eventually perfect feature
+title: Eventually Perfect Feature
 permalink: /eventually_perfect/
 ---
-While developing software there are 2 ways to develop.

-One is pack the release with all features.

-For example: If a feature which processes different to supports

-Pack it to support all file types on Day One.

-This works well well when.

-Better way to do this is to release with the minimum required feature and then add small releases overtime.
+There are two approaches to building a new feature to existing software.

+### Approach 1: Ship with all sub-features on the first release

+This approach works well when the feature is small or needs to be secret to gain a competitive advantage.

+### Approach 2: Ship with minimum sub-features.
+Then iterate.

-Most software features never get used.
+This approach works better because most software features never get used.

 Unless you are a FANG company or even if you are, you should save your resources to focus on the area that matters most.

-That you only understand after the feature is in the wild for a while.
+Which you only understand after the feature is in the wild for a while.

-Though this approach cannot be used if the feature needs to be a secret.
-In which case allowing beta tests will be helpful.
+If the feature is secret, allowing beta of minimum required feature is helpful.